Step 7: Upload APK Files

 For each app that you submit to Amazon (a single app might contain multiple APKs), you can choose either to apply DRM or make your app available without any rights management constraints.
 DRM (digital rights management) protects your application from unauthorized use.
 The DRM setting applies to all of your app's APKs.
 Without DRM, your app can be used without restrictions by any user.
 If you choose to apply DRM to one of your apps, you must use the DRM system provided by Amazon through the Developer Portal.

 Upload your Android APK files (drop one file at a time into the box).
+If didn't use Android Studio to build your signed APK, you might need to zipalign your file.
 When you add an APK file, you can see its details by clicking the information icon .
 These details include the version code, version name, file size, package name, minimum SDK version, features, libraries, permissions, localizations, supported screens, compatible screens, OpenGL details, and native platforms.
 For example:These details determine what devices are supported by your APK (filtering is explained in Device Filtering and Compatibility).

 Tip: The package name in your APK must be unique, and it shouldn't include